 In the heart of every refinery and LNG plant, thousands of gauges, valves, and pipes hold the key to operational continuity.
 Traditionally, capturing their data required a human presence, inspectors navigating hazardous environments, often climbing scaffolds with clipboards and inspection checklists in hand.
-But manual data entry is more than just a tedious task; it is a source of delay, human error, and enterprise risk.
+However, manual data entry is more than just a tedious task.
+It is a source of delay, human error, and enterprise risk.
+The energy industry is moving toward greater autonomy.
+Yet collecting data alone is no longer enough.
+Teams need to turn that data into immediate, actionable intelligence.
+That is exactly what the strategic partnership between Cenosco and Technip Energies (T. EN) is set to achieve.
+In practice, they deliver that intelligence through Cyxense Commander, Technip’s robotic supervision software, and its robotic-AIM integration with Cenosco’s IMS.

 Robotics Meets Asset Integrity

 The pilot breakthrough unfolded through close collaboration.
-The objective was ambitious: build a seamless, real-time bridge between Technip’s Cyxense Commander robotic platform and Cenosco’s IMS (Integrity Management System) suite.
+The objective was ambitious; build a seamless, real-time bridge between Technip’s Cyxense Commander, a ground-based robotic inspection platform designed for hazardous industrial environments and Cenosco’s IMS (Integrity Management System) suite.

-The pilot transformed the traditional “operating round.”
+The pilot transformed the traditional “operating round” entirely.
 Imagine a robot at a major refinery, originally sent to perform a simple task: read a pressure gauge.
-In this new integrated workflow, the robot does much more.
-As it moves through the plant, the robot “scans” its surroundings, capturing high-frequency imagery and critical metadata, including camera orientation and field of view.
+In this new integrated workflow, however, the robot does much more.
+As it moves through the plant, supervised remotely by Cyxense Commander, the robot “scans” its surroundings, capturing high-frequency imagery and critical metadata, including camera orientation and field of view.

 The Magic in the Cloud: From 2D Images to 3D Insights

 This is where the technology shifts from “cool gadgetry” to “critical infrastructure.”
-The data captured in the field is uploaded to secure cloud storage instantly.
+The data captured by the robot and transmitted through Cyxense Commander is uploaded to secure cloud storage instantly.
 IMS then picks up these 2D images and, using the embedded metadata, superimposes them onto the plant’s 3D Digital Twin.

-Because the 3D model is mapped to the IMS database, the system knows exactly which equipment is affected and generates an Equipment Condition History (ECH), a permanent, auditable record of inspection results, maintenance activities, and findings across the asset’s lifecycle.
-This triggers a Corrective Action Inspection Request (CAIR) that flows seamlessly into SAP or the facility’s CMMS.
+Because the 3D model is mapped to the IMS database, the system knows exactly which equipment is affected.
+It then generates an Equipment Condition History (ECH), a permanent, auditable record of inspection results, maintenance activities, and findings across the asset’s lifecycle.
+This, in turn, triggers a Corrective Action Inspection Request (CAIR) that flows seamlessly into SAP or the facility’s CMMS.

-This integration even assists with planning: by seeing the issue in 3D, teams can immediately determine if scaffolding is required (e.g., if a repair is 3 meters high) before ever leaving the office.
+This integration also assists with planning.
+By seeing the issue in 3D, teams can immediately determine if scaffolding is required (e.g., if a repair is 3 meters high) before ever leaving the office.
 The entire process happens remotely.
 Which means that no permits, no human field presence, and no manual file exchanges are required.
 It’s a seamless real-time interaction.

 A Multi-Layered Value Proposition

-• Robotics removes people from hazardous environments, eliminating exposure to trip and slip hazards.
-Higher-quality, more consistent data comes from repeatable inspections that improve defect detection and trending.
-Less manual work means data is automatically structured and linked to equipment, degradation mechanisms, and equipment condition history.
-Engineers spend less time chasing data and more time assessing risk and defining mitigation: better data in, clearer decisions out, with less effort and lower risk.
+- Robotics removes people from hazardous environments, eliminating exposure to trip-and-slip hazards.
+Repeatable inspections deliver higher-quality, more consistent data, improving defect detection and trending.
+As a result, data is automatically structured and linked to equipment, degradation mechanisms, and equipment condition history.
+This allows engineers to focus on assessing risk rather than chasing data.

-• Better inspection prioritization increases coverage and frequency, with risk-ranked findings so teams focus on what matters.
-Faster, better decisions flow directly from inspection data into assessments, planning, and execution, reducing delays between “finding” and “action.”
-Improved cross-discipline alignment provides one shared integrity view across inspection, corrosion, maintenance, and operations instead of siloed tools and spreadsheets.
-More efficient use of people means less time organizing inspections and consolidating data, more time managing risk and performance: fewer surprises, better planning, and tighter control of integrity risk.
+- Better inspection prioritization increases coverage and frequency.
+Risk-ranked findings help teams focus on what matters most.
+Moreover, faster decisions flow directly from inspection data into assessments, planning, and execution, reducing delays between “finding” and “action.”
+One shared integrity view replaces siloed tools and spreadsheets across inspection, corrosion, maintenance, and operations.
+Consequently, teams spend less time organizing inspections and more time managing risk.
+This means fewer surprises, better planning, tighter control.

-• Protection of production and margins enables more frequent, higher-quality inspections without shutdowns.
-Integrity risks can be identified earlier and managed proactively to reduce unplanned downtime.
+- More frequent, higher-quality inspections protect production and margins without requiring shutdowns.
+Teams identify and manage integrity risks earlier, reducing unplanned downtime.
 Lower enterprise risk and stronger license to operate come from digital inspection records, traceability, and risk-based decisions that improve auditability and regulatory confidence across the assets.
-Capex and lifecycle optimization through earlier detection and better-targeted maintenance extends asset life and avoids premature replacement.
-Credible digital transformation demonstrates leadership in pragmatic digitalization, which is focused on outcomes, not technology for its own sake: Robotics powered by IMS protects revenue today and asset value tomorrow.
+Furthermore, digital inspection records and risk-based decisions strengthen auditability and regulatory confidence across assets.
+Earlier detection and better-targeted maintenance extend asset life and avoid premature replacement.
+In short, Cyxense Commander integrated with IMS protects revenue today and asset value tomorrow.

 The New Standard: Better Data In, Clearer Decisions Out

 The true impact of this partnership lies in the fundamental transformation of daily operations.
-While a robot’s primary mission may be a routine check of a gauge reading, the breakthrough is the “incidental” inspection it performs simultaneously.
-By scanning the surroundings while navigating the deck, the robot captures a constant visual truth of the site, turning every round into an integrity-building mission.
+While a robot’s primary mission may be a routine check of a gauge reading, the breakthrough is the “incidental” inspection it performs at the same time.
+As it navigates the deck, the robot captures a constant visual truth of the site.
+Therefore, every round becomes an integrity-building mission.

 From a practical standpoint, this allows an operator to manage the facility’s health entirely from the safety of an office or trailer.
 By eliminating manual file exchanges and human field presence, the system removes the need for work permits and traditional logistics for basic checks.
 Much like drone technology has drastically reduced costs in the energy sector, this robotic-AIM integration brings that same level of massive cost-efficiency and safety to the ground level, providing a seamless, automated loop between the field and the office.

-The partnership between Cenosco and Technip Energies marks a first for both companies: a seamless loop where robotics improves how data is collected, and IMS improves how decisions are made.
-We are not just automating inspections; we are building a safer, more predictable future for the global energy infrastructure.
+The partnership between Cenosco and Technip Energies marks a first for both companies.
+Cyxense Commander improves how data is collected; IMS improves how decisions are made.
+Together, they are building a safer, more predictable future for the global energy infrastructure.

 Solicite una demostración